0x1un/dell-5559/README.md

 # Persistent Bugs

 * CPU does not idle at 800MHz.
 It idles as low as 1.10GHz.
 Windows idles at 800MHz.
 Nothing appears to solve that.
+* Upon reboot, WiFi or Bluetooth will be disabled.
+Shutdown completely to fix.

 # How to use